yoannchb-pro/InfinityGrid/README.md

 const simple = new Grid({
   width: 200, //width of one block
   height: 120, //height of one block
-  mouse: true, /:disable or enable the mouse
+  mouse: true, //disable or enable the mouse (default = true)
+  zoom: true, //disable or enable the zoom (default = false)
   animation: { //set up an animation
     velocityX: 1, velocity y for each block
     velocityY: 0, //velocity x for each block